2016 The Women's Tour

 The 2016 Aviva Women's Tour was the third staging of The Women's Tour, a women's stage race held in the United Kingdom.
-It took place between 15 and 19 June 2016 and is part of the UCI Women's World Tour.
+It took place between 15 and 19 June 2016.
+The race was part of the UCI Women's World Tour, the premier annual female elite road cycling tour.

 The race was won by reigning World Champion Lizzie Armitstead.
 The 2015 champion, Lisa Brennauer, withdrew on the last stage, while 2014 champion Marianne Vos won the points category and finished fourth overall.